liferay/liferay-central-test-2/readme/7.1/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects anyone who is using the following portal properties:
+This affects anyone using the following portal properties:

 - `captcha.max.challenges`
 - `captcha.check.portal.create_account`